9619 Lake Shore Boulevard

 George Amos Benedict was born on August 5, 1813, in Watertown, New York.
 He married Sarah Frances Rathbone, who was born to Amos and Mary Rathbone on December 15, 1815, in Scipio, New York.
 They had three children: George Stone, born on May 2, 1840, Mary Williams (Crowell) born on May 28, 1847, and Harriette Amelia (Sherman) born on October 23, 1848.

 George practiced law for several years, also serving briefly as Cleveland city attorney and president of the Cleveland City Council in 1843.
 In 1848, the first Superior Court of Cleveland was created with Benedict appointed as a clerk.
 He continued for five years until the court was dispensed with on the revision of the judiciary system in 1851.

 In 1853 Benedict purchased an interest in the Cleveland Herald.
 He succeeded Josiah A. Harris as editor in 1857, forming a new partnership with Abel Fairbanks as Fairbanks, Benedict & Co.
 Fairbanks also had a summer place at 8907 Lake Shore Boulevard.

 Benedict and Fairbanks kept the Herald on a course of conservative Republicanism through the Civil War and Reconstruction years.
 Benedict was rewarded in 1865 by appointment as Postmaster of Cleveland on July 12, 1865, a position he held until April 4, 1870.
-Benedict's cautious stewardship of the Herald became no match for the Edwin Cowles aggressive Republicanism of the Cleveland Leader, and by the end of the war, the Herald had lost its competitive advantage.
+Benedict's careful stewardship of the Herald became no match for the Edwin Cowles aggressive Republicanism of the Cleveland Leader.
+By the end of the war, the Herald had lost its competitive advantage.

 Following a long illness, George died on May 12, 1876.
 His executor sold his interest in the Herald to his partner, Abel Fairbanks.